mmanhard/Touche/readme.md

 1. Use the live version of the back-end hosted on Heroku.
 Feel free to use this as the app is hosted for demonstration purposes only.
 The URL for this option is `https://touche-back-end.herokuapp.com/`.
 2. Run the back-end locally with [these steps](https://github.com/mmanhard/Touche#local-setup-and-usage---back-end).
-If you used the default port, the URL will be `http://localhost:5000/`.
+If you used the default port, the URL will be `http://127.0.0.1:5000/`. **NOTE**:
+The iOS simulator may have issues connecting if you use `localhost` instead of your localhost's IP address (typically `127.0.0.1`).
 3. Host your own version of the back-end on Heroku using [these steps](https://github.com/mmanhard/Touche#deployment---back-end).
 Heroku will let you know the URL of your back-end application.

 Next, change the variable `host` in `Touche/Application/AppConstants.swift` to the URL of your back-end.
 This will let the front-end know where to make HTTP